Acce5sDenied/MCBE_Parkour_wiki/README.md

 ## Numbers
 I did not look at the code, I got these by testing.//todo
 ### Base values
+the formulas should be the same as java's
++ ground slipperiness: 0.6
++ airborne slipperiness: 0.0
 #### Grounded
 + horizontal drag: 0.546
 + shifted acceleration: 0.0294